Hadron masses from a Kaluza-Klein like Model: Model

 \subsection{Masses depending solely on the weak sector}

 The situation differs somewhat for particles that are affected exclusively by the weak interaction.
-Only nearby neutrinos and anti-neutrinos effectively alter the value of the weak tubs' radii.
-Equation (36) reduces to
+Only nearby neutrinos and anti-neutrinos effectively alter the value of the weak cylinders' radii.
+Equation (36) reduces to\\

 Consequently, there is no force

 The energy of the excitation in the rest frame has the identical structure as for the general weak interaction (38) but without the dependency on $z$ :